London police officer charged with murder of Sarah Everard

 London (CNN)A London Metropolitan Police officer has been charged with the kidnap and murder of 33-year-old Sarah Everard, whose disappearance on a walk home has reignited a national debate in Britain on women's safety and sexual assault.

-Officer Wayne Couzens, 48, is scheduled to appear at Westminster Magistrates Court on Saturday for his first hearing, according to the Crown Prosecution Service (CPS).
+Officer Wayne Couzens, 48, appeared at Westminster Magistrates Court on Saturday for his first hearing.
+He has been remanded in custody and will next appear in court at the Old Bailey in London on March 16, according to Met Police.

 Everard disappeared on March 3 while walking in Clapham, south London, prompting an extensive police search in the area.